Partial desingularization: Introduction

 \begin{definition} A smooth blowing-up (i.e., a blowing-up with smooth centre $C$) is \emph{admissible} if \begin{enumerate} \item locally, there are regular coordinates with respect to which $C$ is a coordinate subspace and each component of the exceptional divisor $E$ is a coordinate hypersurface (in this case, we say that $C$ and $E$ are \emph{snc}); \item the Hilbert-Samuel function $H_{X,x}$ is locally constant (as a function of $x$) on $C$. \end{enumerate} \end{definition}

 In the case that $X$ is a hypersurface (see \S\ref{subsec:split} below), condition (2) is equivalent to the condition that the order $\ord_x X$ is locally constant on $C$.
 Definition \ref{def:admiss} corresponds to the properties satisfied by the blowings-up involved in resolution of singularities in characteristic zero \cite{Hiro}, \cite{BMinv}, \cite{BMfunct}.
-A reader can safely choose not to focus on (2) in the general case, on a first reading of this article.
+A reader can safely choose not to focus on (2) since we use the Hilbert-Samuel function only to reduce the general to the hypersurface case (see \S\ref{subsec:approach} and Section 6).

-Our approach to Conjecture \ref{conj:main} is to address a more concrete problem that can be formulated as follows.

-\begin{conjecture} For any algebraic (or analytic) variety $X$, there is a finite composite of admissible smooth blowings-up $\s: X' \to X$, preserving $X^{\nc}$, such that $X'$ has only singularities from an explicit finite list (which we call \emph{minimal singularities}), where each minimal singularity has smooth normalization. \end{conjecture}

-The following theorems summarize our general results on the conjectures above.
+Minimal singularities will be defined using the determinants of circulant matrices, and include the \emph{circulant singularities} of \S\ref{subsec:circ} and Section \ref{sec:circ}, which are higher-dimensional versions of the the pinch point.
+The following theorems summarize our general results on the conjecture above.